jonardlolz/chatAI/README.md

 # AI SQL Parser Middleware

-An intelligent API middleware that converts natural language prompts into executable SQL statements for any SQL database.
+An intelligent API middleware that converts natural language prompts into executable SQL statements for any SQL database. **Completely free** using Ollama running locally on your machine.

 ## Features

-- 🤖 **AI-Powered**: Uses Claude or OpenAI to understand natural language
+- 🤖 **AI-Powered**: Uses Ollama (free, local) as primary, with Claude or OpenAI support
+- 💰 **Completely Free**: Ollama runs locally—no API charges
 - 🔄 **Multi-Database Support**: Works with PostgreSQL, MySQL, SQLite, and more
 - 🛡️ **SQL Injection Safe**: Always generates parameterized queries
 - 🔌 **Middleware Design**: Independent API that serves multiple projects